 8. Look for adjustable mattress height

 The cot should have at least two mattress height settings.
-You don’t want to be fishing a delicate newborn from the depths of the cot!
+You don’t want to be fishing a tiny newborn from the depths of the cot!

-Babies turn into toddlers and many a designer crib has had its rails made into mincemeat by a teething kid.
+Babies turn into toddlers and many a designer crib has had its rails turned into mincemeat by a bout of teething.
 You can get transparent covers for this stage which will protect your investment.

 This guide is for parents choosing a new cot.
-If you are choosing a second-hand cot, be sure that the cot meets Australian Standards and that is has not been subject to a product recall.
-Do your research about what this entails and be aware that cot hardware can wear out from age and being assembled and taken apart many times.
+If you are choosing a second-hand cot, be sure that the cot meets Australian Standards and that it has not been subject to a product recall.
+Do your research about what this entails and be aware that cot hardware can wear out with age and being assembled and disassembled many times.